 - Often dug up by backhoes.

 - Can buy redundant links, only to have them end up in same conduit

 - How to fix?

-- $\circ$ Sockets, lose 20% of light
+- Sockets, lose 20% of light

-- $\circ$ Mechanical splice, 10%.
+- Mechanical splice, 10%.

 - Can fuse and melt for almost perfect fix, require big equipment and skilled worker

-Fiber Optics - Implementation
+Fiber Optics - Other things of Note

-- Maine 3-ring binder
+- Maine 3-ring binder https://digitalcommons.

+library.umaine.edu/cgi/viewcontent.cgi?article=

+1575&context=mpr

 - Network, a ring.
 Passive tap (no regeneration) active (reads and re-sends)

 - Dark fiber?

 - Multiplexing vs multiple colors

 - "snowshoe" on utility poles